salimduetcse/my_oracledb/README.md

 # my_oracledb
-This Repository created for the Oracle SQL command to store for future use.
+This Repository create for the Oracle SQL command to store for future use.